Are you an adviser? Go to Unbiased Pro

 As with any fund that spreads your investments across companies and asset classes, past performance never guarantees your future returns.

-The companies your OEIC has invested in could go bust or the assets could depreciate — even though the fund manager or company will have selected options that are likely to deliver as positive an outcome as possible.
+The companies your OEIC has invested in could go bust, or assets could depreciate, even though the fund manager or company will have selected options they think are likely to deliver as positive an outcome as possible.

 How do I earn money from an OEIC?